-The partial derivatives method overcomes these disadvantages by calculating the derivative of each output variable with respect of each input variable evaluated on each data sample of a given dataset.
-The contribution of each input is calculated in both magnitude and sign taken into account not only the connection weights but also the values of each input.
-By using all the samples of the dataset, it calculates the effect of the input variables in the response for the real values of the data, avoiding the information loss due to perform clustering.
-However, it also has some disadvantages.
-The operations required to calculate the partial derivatives are time-consuming compared with other methods like Garson's and Olden's.
-The computing time grows rapidly as the size of the neural network or the size of the database used to calculate the partial derivatives increases.
-If the size of the dataset makes the algorithm too slow, a clustering technique can be applied to the data and use the center of the clusters instead of the whole dataset.
-In addition, the input variables should be normalized when using this method, since in other case the value of the partial derivatives might depend on the scale of each variable and give misleading results.
+The partial derivatives method overcomes these disadvantages by analytically calculating the derivative of each output variable with regard to each input variable evaluated on each data sample of a given dataset.
+The contribution of each input is calculated in both magnitude and sign taking into account not only the connection weights and the activation functions, but also the values of each input.
+By using all the samples of the dataset, the effect of the input variables in the response is calculated for the real values of the data, avoiding information loss due to clustering.
+Analytically calculating the derivatives results in more robust diagnostic information, because it depends solely on how well the neural network predicts the output.
+As long as the neural network predicts the output variable with enough precision, the derivatives will be the same regardless of the training conditions and the structure of the network \citep{beck_neuralnettools_2018}.

-The main objective of the methods mentioned is to extract information of a given neural network.
-However, unnecessary inputs might lead to a higher complexity of the neural structure that difficult extracting useful information from the model.
-Moreover, they might prevent finding the optimal neural structure when training the model and, therefore, reduce the performance of the neural network.
-Several researchers defend the capabilities of the partial derivatives method to determine if an explanatory variable is irrelevant to predict the response of the neural network (\cite{white_statistical_2001}, \cite{zurada_sensitivity_1994}, \cite{goos_determining_1995}).
+As stated before, the main objective of the proposed methods is to extract information from a given neural network model.
+For example, unnecessary inputs may lead to a higher complexity of the neural structure and prevent finding the optimal model, thus, affecting the performance of the neural network.
+Several researchers defend the ability of the partial derivatives method to determine whether an explanatory variable is irrelevant for predicting the response of the neural network (\cite{white_statistical_2001}, \cite{zurada_sensitivity_1994}, \cite{goos_determining_1995}).
 Pruning the neural network of these irrelevant inputs improves the capability of the neural network to model the relationship between response and explanatory variables and, consequently, the quality of information that can be extracted from the model.